gephi/gephi/README.md

-# Gephi - The Open Graph Viz Platorm
+## Gephi - The Open Graph Viz Platorm

-## Performance, Usability and Modularity

 [Gephi](http://gephi.org) is an open-source platform for visualizing and manipulating large graphs.
 It runs on Windows, Mac OS X and Linux.
 Localization is available in French, Spanish, Japanese and Brazilian Portuguese.